 A caddie in Scotland generally carries one bag.
 The term 'forecaddie' is becoming more common in Scotland at the busier courses and refers to one caddie providing guidance for all of the group - on club selection, yardage and reading greens.

-Some courses, such as Kingsbarns, quote a specific fee for a forecaddie.
+An increasing number of courses, such as Kingsbarns, Carnoustie and Dumbarnie provide a fee for a Fore Caddie.
 At other courses a caddie shared amongst a group would expect a gratuity from each player in addition to their standard fee.

 If using an individual caddie you may expect them to guide on direction and distance, read greens, tend the flag, rake bunkers and replace divots.
 If you are not comfortable with them making club selection for you, say so - but perhaps give it three or four holes to become used to each other.